isomerpages/nlb-biblioasia/index.md

     - infopic:
         title: Stamford Raffles and the Two French Naturalists
         subtitle: Highlights
-        description: Two young French naturalists worked Stamford Raffles starting December 1818.
+        description: Two young French naturalists were hired by Stamford Raffles starting December 1818.
 They worked for him for a little over a year and were with him when he paid his first visit to Singapore.
         button: Read this article
         url: /vol-16/issue-2/jul-sep-2020/raffles
-        image: /images/Vol-16-issue-2/raffles/stork.jpg
+        image: /images/Vol-16-issue-2/raffles/storkk.jpg
         alt: Sample of raffles

     - infopic: